Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Best Sibiu Travel Tips, Romania

-Now that you know where to go and what to see in Romania, we have a few more travel tips for your trip.
+Now that you know where to go and what to see in Romania, we have a few more travel tips to help you have an enjoyable trip!

 Romanian Currency

-The Romanian currency is the Leu (plural Lei).
-Find current USD to RON conversion rates here.
+The currency in Romania is the Leu (plural Lei), but there are promises to convert to the Euro.
+Check the current USD to RON conversion rates before you arrive in Romania.

 Tipping in Romania